AstrotalkUK

 • Experiments on ISS from 103 countries

-• Gateway – Open architecture, a fraction of the size of the ISS. is not in LEO so has no radiation protection from the Van Allen Belts
+• Gateway – Open architecture, a fraction of the size of the ISS is not in LEO so has no radiation protection from the Van Allen Belts

 • Reduced electromagnetic radiation from Earth.
 May allow new experiments in astrophysics

-• Multiple trips to lunar surface from the Gateway and hence potential for new science experiments on the surface.
+• Multiple trips to the lunar surface from the Gateway and hence potential for new science experiments on the surface.

 • Question: Is NASA subsidising SpaceX?
 Did not deny it outright at the outset.

-• Nasa’s goal is in establishing a capability, lower cost and enhanced innovation.
-Ultimately more customers for SpaceX not just Nasa and more service providers – not just SpaceX.
+• NASA’s goal is to establish a capability, reduce costs, and enhance innovation.
+Ultimately, more customers for SpaceX, not just NASA, and more service providers – not just SpaceX.

-• My question on when the US law that prohibits US/China collaboration in space will end?
+• My question is: when will the US law prohibiting US/China collaboration in space end?

 • Answer: The law expires and is renewed every year.
 (Left it open ended really).

-• Question: Is China space programme is too close to Chinese military?
-Answer: This is a concern for US government and Nasa will do what its government permits it to do
+• Question: Is China’s space programme too close to the Chinese military?
+Answer: This is a concern for US government, and NASA will do what its government permits it to do

 Sivan

-• Indi ahs no plans for human missions to the Moon.
+• India has no plans for human missions to the Moon.

 • Regarding India cooperating with China on human spaceflight training, he left it open-ended.
-I think he was aware of the deal for Modi administration was making with Russia (announced a few days later) but could not say anything at this press conference.
+I think he was aware of the deal that the Modi administration was making with Russia (announced a few days later), but could not say anything at this press conference.

 Woerner: